goncalOtree/sync_folders/README.md

 # Sync Program

 A simple folder synchronization utility that that synchronizes two folders: source and replica.
-The program maintain a full, identical copy of source folder at replica folder.
+The program maintains a full, identical copy of source folder at replica folder.
 The program logs the process and errors in a log file.

 ## Table of Contents
 - [Installation](#installation)